What are Fuse Types, and How Do I Identify them? — BlackboxMyCar Canada Skip to content

 Try a different fuse slot

 In some cases, certain fuse slots in the fuse box may have slightly different dimensions or configurations.
-Attempt to install into a different slot within the fuse box.
+Attempt to install it into a different suitable slot within the fuse box.
 Another fuse slot might provide a better fit for the fuse, allowing it to securely connect.
-Some vehicles such as BMWs use multiple fuse types, so ensure you are connecting to the proper location.
+Some vehicles such as BMWs and Fords use multiple fuse types, so ensure you are tapping into the proper location.

 The fuse tap is the correct type, but still doesn’t fit

-This can happen on some very particular vehicle models, and if standard third party fuse taps do not fit properly, then we’ll need to alter the fuse taps.
-The most likely issue is that the legs or body of the fuses are a bit too thick, to bypass this you are able to sand the fuses by hand.
+This can happen on some very particular vehicle models, and if standard fuse taps do not fit properly, then we need to alter the fuse taps.
+The most likely issue is that the plastic body of the fuse tap is a bit too thick.
+To resolve this, you can slowly and carefully sand the body down by hand until it fits.
+The same technique can be used to make fuses fit into certain fuse taps.

-Again, before you dive into the installation, make sure you know the power requirements of your dash cam and choose a fuse that can handle it.
+Again, before you dive into the installation, make sure you know the power requirements of your dash cam or battery pack and choose a fuse that can handle it.
 Remember to match the fuse's capacity with the maximum capacity of the circuit & fuse you're using.

-Overall, the best way we recommend checking your vehicle’s fuse is to take one out, and physically check it yourself.
-This is to ensure you don’t run into any issues during your drives.
+Overall, the best way to check your vehicle’s fuses is to take them out, and physically check them yourself.
+This is to ensure you don’t run into any issues during your installation or later down the road.